Newseum: Financial losses and building closure

 Despite a substantial revenue stream of rents, museum admissions, and event fees, the Newseum lost a significant amount of money.
 In 2011, ticket sales offset just 10 percent of expenses.
 In 2015, the museum lost more than $2.5 million on revenue of $59 million.

 The Freedom Forum reported that the losses had led to controversial proposals for strategies that might improve the museum's finances.
 The issues, in part, reached back to the Washington location's construction, which had significant cost overruns.
 Furthermore, the numerous free museums in the National Mall area, such as those of the Smithsonian Institution and National Gallery of Art, made it difficult for visitors to justify paying the Newseum's steep entry fees.
 In August 2017, the Newseum's president, Jeffrey Herbst, resigned in the face of the museum's financial problems.

 In February 2018, The Washington Post reported that the Newseum was exploring the sale of its building or a move.
 The Freedom Forum informed The Washington Post that it had been financing over $20 million a year in continued operating expenses.
 In January 2019, the Freedom Forum announced that it would sell the Newseum building to The Johns Hopkins University for $372.5 million.
 The Washington Post subsequently published a detailed account of the financial difficulties that the museum had encountered, which included a loss of over $100 million at the time of sale due to the facility's cost having risen to $477 million.
 The museum closed to the public on December 31, 2019.

 On July 12, 2019, Johns Hopkins presented designs that showed the removal of the First Amendment etched stone panel from the building's façade.
 In March 2021, the Freedom Forum announced that they would donate the 50 short ton, 74 ft panel, which was in the process of being dismantled, to the National Constitution Center on Independence Mall in Philadelphia, where it is planned to be reinstalled on a 100 ft wall in the center's second-floor atrium.

-The Newseum building was gutted in 2021 to prepare for construction of the Hopkins facility.
+As of 2023, the building is home to Johns Hopkins' Carey Business School.

+The closure of the Journalists Memorial was a blow to advocates of freedom of the press who felt there ought to be some place to commemorate journalists who had sacrificed their lives for their work.
+As a result, in December 2020, a bipartisan group of members of Congress brought about the enactment of a bill which authorized the construction of a memorial to fallen journalists on public land with private funds.
+In May 2023, the Fallen Journalists Memorial Foundation started design work on the memorial.